44120N/geometry/README.md

     - Formatted every -.html, -.css and -.js files to enhance readability (Using prettier)
     - Added text-size transition to Navbar :hover animation
+    - Fixed rectangle.html & circle.html banner not loading.
+    - Changed the element of class="eq-align" from <p> to <div>